1 What costs are involved in legal proceedings and who normally has to bear them?

 13 Who bears the other costs, if I am entitled only to limited legal aid?

-Under Article 29(4) and (5) of Law 34/2004, any remaining costs are to be paid by the applicant.
+Under Article 29(4) and (5) of Law No 34/2004, any remaining costs are to be paid by the applicant.
 This is without prejudice to the applicant being compensated for costs of the parties, under the terms of Article 26 of the Regulations of Court Costs, if the applicant wins their case.

 14 Does legal aid also cover appeals?

 Yes, legal aid remains in place for appeals and covers all subsequent proceedings linked to the case for which legal aid was granted.
 Legal aid also applies to the main court case, when it is awarded in any of the linked proceedings.
-Legal aid also remains in place for any enforcement procedures arising from judicial decisions made in proceedings in which legal aid has been awarded – see Article 18 of Law 34/2004.
+Legal aid also remains in place for any enforcement procedures arising from judicial decisions made in proceedings in which legal aid has been awarded – see Article 18 of Law No 34/2004.

 15 Can legal aid be withdrawn before the proceedings are concluded (or even revoked after the proceedings have terminated)?

-Yes, legal aid may be cancelled either in full or in part, before the end of the proceedings, in those cases provided for in Article 10 of Law 34/2004.
+Yes, legal aid may be cancelled either in full or in part, before the end of the proceedings, in those cases provided for in Article 10 of Law No 34/2004.
 This applies to cases where the applicant or members of their family subsequently obtain sufficient financial means.
 In this case, it is the duty of the applicant to declare that they can do without legal protection, either in full or in part, or risk being subject to the relevant penalties.

 16 Can I contest a refusal to give legal aid?

 If the social security department decides to reject the application, either in full or in part, they must notify the applicant in writing of their intention, giving the applicant 10 days to reply.
 The applicant may, with their reply, submit documents that were missing, or which serve to confirm their arguments.
-If the applicant does not reply within a period of 10 working days, the decision then becomes definitive, with no further letter being sent to the applicant – see Article 37 of Law 34/2004, which refers to the Portuguese Code of Administrative Procedure (Código do Procedimento Administrativo).
+If the applicant does not reply within a period of 10 working days, the decision then becomes definitive, with no further letter being sent to the applicant – see Article 37 of Law No 34/2004, which refers to the Portuguese Code of Administrative Procedure (Código do Procedimento Administrativo).

 The applicant may challenge the decision made by the social security department before the court.
 In this case, the applicant must submit a written request challenging the decision within a period of 15 days to the social security department which made that decision.
 The social security department may revoke the decision.
-If the decision is not revoked, the social security department must refer the case to the Court – see Articles 26 to 28 of Law 34/2004.
+If the decision is not revoked, the social security department must refer the case to the court – see Articles 26 to 28 of Law No 34/2004.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.